-The outbreaks tend to be less severe and unpleasant over time.
+Outbreaks tend to be less severe and unpleasant over time.

-Antiviral medications also stop the spread of the herpes infection within the body.
-This, in turn, reduces the risk of viral shedding.
-A study conducted concluded that taking valacyclovir antiviral therapy makes a person 48% less likely to transmit the infection to their partner.
+Antiviral medications also stop the spread of infection by reducing viral shedding.
+Another study concluded that taking valacyclovir antiviral therapy makes a person 48% less likely to transmit the infection to their partner.

 Herpes simplex 2 is a lifelong infection that can result in multiple outbreaks throughout your lifetime.
 Even though the chances of spreading HSV-2 is most likrly during an active outbreak, there is still a transmission risk without an active infection.
 It is important to tell your sexual partner about your HSV-2 as they are also at risk of contracting the virus.
 It can be a difficult conversation, but it does not have to be a negative experience.
 Make sure you have the conversation when you feel comfortable and before you first have sex.